How to Hire Remote Workers as Contractors in Italy

-For some industries in Italy, employees are entitled to 13th and 14th month pay, as holiday bonuses.
+For some industries in Italy, employees are entitled to 13th and 14th-month pay, as holiday bonuses.
 Even where not required by statute, it is customary.
-But this requirement would not extend to independent contractors who are not covered by labor and employment benefits.
+But this requirement would not extend to independent contractors who are not covered by labour and employment benefits.

 Still, if you were to hire a long-term contractor who performs well, a holiday bonus is one way to show appreciation.
-The downside to doing so is that it starts to color the work relationship as ‘disguised employment’ which can result in misclassification and compliance risk.
+The downside to doing so is that it starts to colour the working relationship as ‘disguised employment’ which can result in misclassification and compliance risk.

 Compliance risks when hiring contractors in Italy

-Misclassification is the key compliance risk when hiring contractors in Italy.
-Each country sets its own criteria for the employee vs contractor relationship, and that is the case in Italy.
-In general, a worker is considered a contractor if they control their own work schedule, methods and delivery.
+Misclassification is the key compliance risk when hiring remote workers in Italy.
+Each country sets its criteria for the employee vs contractor relationship, and that is the case in Italy.
+Generally, a worker is a contractor if they control their work schedule, methods and delivery.
 Any control or supervision by the company, and fixed monthly payments, starts to look like formal employment.

-All criteria aside, Italy is a country that is very pro-labor rights and disfavors any incidents of misclassification that might interfere with statutory entitlements.
-As the client of a contractor, you avoid paying 20-30% for employer social contributions, yet self-employed workers are still entitled to many government benefits such as maternity leave.
-If a contractor were to make a claim that they are actually an employee, your company would likely have to show why they are not.
+All criteria aside, Italy is a country that is very pro-labour rights and disfavors any incidents of misclassification that might interfere with statutory entitlements.
+As the client of a contractor, you avoid paying 20-30% for employer social contributions. yet self-employed workers are still entitled to many government benefits such as maternity leave.
+If a contractor were to claim that they are an employee, your company would likely have to show why they are not.